LaunchCodeEducation/java-web-development/src/chapters/control-flow-and-collections/data-structures.rst

    planets.add("Uranus");
    planets.add("Neptune");

-Thus, the first item in this table.
+Thus, the first item in this table:

 .. list-table:: ArrayList methods in Java
    :header-rows: 1